iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> Great idea but the last time it checked says March 18.
+Needs a way to display our vaccine information.<br> :date: __2021-04-27 17:21:30__

+> Exposures was last checked mid-February despite having bluetooth on all the time and occasionally opening the app.<br> :date: __2021-04-25 16:38:55__

+> I have to Uninstaller the app and reinstall it because it randomly stops checking for exposures<br> :date: __2021-04-24 02:07:14__

+> I haven't had any positive exposures according to the app, but how do I even know if anyone else is using it?
+I wish there was a way to tell if I've even come into contact with anyone who is actually USING the app.
+Just a count.
+I'm not asking for names or any other personal data.
+Without this count the results are meaningless.<br> :date: __2021-04-18 17:03:53__

+> I tested positive for COVID-19.
+I wanted to share it in the app so I could alert others.
+When you test positive, the DoH gives you a PIN that you then enter into the app to verify your positive test result, which should broadcast it on the app.
+But here's the major problem: it didn't recognize the TWO PINs they sent me.
+I tried phoning someone, but had no idea who to contact.
+I was desperate to get the word out, because I work in a busy location.
+Nothing worked.
+I tried the codes again and again, but the app kept rejecting them, saying that it wasn't a valid code.
+I called the admin office-- I think???-- of the local health department, because I had no idea who else to contact to help me.
+All I did was call the number the app gave me.
+No responses from anyone.
+I'm starting to think this is happening with other positive testers as well, and that's why exposures aren't properly updated.
+Because of this, this app is LITERALLY.
+POINTLESS.
+Please do something about this.
+I tried to inform as many people as possible, but I can't reach out to everyone.<br> :date: __2021-04-18 15:45:58__

 > The last time the Exposure Notification updated was on March 31, it should update more often.<br> :date: __2021-04-12 05:38:38__

 > I tried the app but have to uninstall and re install every couple of days because it stops working.<br> :date: __2021-04-06 22:46:51__